syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 ---
-title: Working with Pivot Tables | Excel library | Syncfusion
+title: Working with Pivot Tables | Excel Library | Syncfusion
-description: In this section, you can learn how to create and use pivot tables operations in Excel document using XlsIO
+description: Learn here all about how to create and use pivot tables operations in Excel document using Syncfussion Essential File Formats XlsIO, it's elements and more.
 platform: file-Formats
 control: XlsIO
 documentation: UG
 ---
-# Working with Pivot Tables
+# Working with Pivot Tables in File Formats Excel Library

 You can easily arrange and summarize complex data in a [Pivot Table](https://support.microsoft.com/en-gb/office/create-a-pivottable-in-excel-74ce8afc-2446-4816-80ee-20ca7fb71793?redirectSourcePath=%252fen-us%252farticle%252fPivotTable-I-Get-started-with-PivotTable-reports-in-Excel-2007-bfe774d3-3e20-46f7-b6a3-f7984855d665).